AndyWright360/Mystic-Hazels-Memory-Magic/TESTING.md

 ![Colour contrast results](documentation/testing/score-contrast.jpg)

-This is the contract results for the timer countdown and player turn count.
+This is the contrast results for the timer countdown and player turn count.

 #### **Buttons**